cfonseca2013/google-homepage/README.md

-This is Chris Fonseca's project in which he  recreated the Google Homepage.
+In this project Chris recreated the Google Homepage